Local SEO in 2026: What Ranks in Maps, AI Search and the Profile Mistake That Costs Weeks

 Effective Local Link Building Tactics

-Community partnerships generate natural link opportunities.
-Sponsor local events, sports teams or charitable organisations.
-These sponsorships often result in links from the organisation's website, local news coverage of the event and social media mentions.
+Community partnerships create natural link opportunities.
+Sponsor local events, sports teams or charities, which often result in links from the organisation's website, local news coverage and social mentions.
+Local business associations and Chambers of Commerce typically maintain member directories with links, and professional or industry groups offer similar opportunities.

 Analysing Competitor Link Profiles

 Tools like Ahrefs and Semrush reveal where competitors earn their local links.
-Identify sources linking to competitors, then evaluate which opportunities you can pursue.
+Identify the sources linking to competitors, then work out which you can pursue.
 If a competitor appears on a local university's vendor page, research how to qualify for similar inclusion.
+Look for patterns: if several competitors have links from the same local publication, it likely accepts contributed content.

 Voice Search and Local SEO

-Voice search has fundamentally changed how consumers find local businesses.
+Voice search has changed how consumers find local businesses.
 58% of consumers use voice search to find local business information, and 76% of voice searches include "near me" or local intent phrases.

 Voice Search Behaviour Explained